AAVision/faster-python/README.md

 _Tools for securing your projects._
 - [cryptography](https://github.com/pyca/cryptography) - cryptography is a package designed to expose cryptographic primitives and recipes to Python developers.
 - [johnnycanencrypt](https://github.com/kushaldas/johnnycanencrypt) - Python module for OpenPGP written in Rust.
 - [fastbloom](https://github.com/yankun1992/fastbloom) - A fast bloom filter implemented by Rust for Python!
-10x faster than pybloom!
+10x faster than pybloom.
 - [opendal](https://github.com/apache/opendal) - Apache OpenDAL: One Layer, All Storage.

 **[⬆ back to top](#contents)**